-The changes in bold and italic characters were approved by the FCI General Committee in in Amsterdam, April 2016 and are valid from the date of their publication.
+The changes in bold and italic characters were approved by the FCI General Committee in in Kiev, August 2017.
+They enter into force as from publication of the regulations.

 Appendix to the DOG SHOWS AND SHOW JUDGES REGULATIONS of the Fédération Cynologique Internationale